 No disclosure or reporting is required in respect of the following items as there wereno transactions on these items during the year under review:

-1. Issue of equity shares with differential rights as to dividend voting or otherwise.
+1) Issue of equity shares with differential rights as to dividend voting or otherwise.

-2. Issue of shares (including sweat equity shares) to employees of the Company underany scheme save and except ESOP referred to in this Report.
+2) Issue of shares (including sweat equity shares) to employees of the Company underany scheme save and except ESOP referred to in this Report.